Positive Reinforcement Techniques to Prevent Unwanted Behaviors

 Training Tool Cooperative Skill How to Train

 Capturing and Shaping Place one leg outstretched (to cooperate in future venipuncture or vaccination procedures).
-Watch for times when the cat outstretches their leg, such as before or after a nap when a cat is likely to stretch.
+Watch for times when the cat outstretches their leg, such as before or after a nap, when a cat is likely to stretch.
 When the cat’s leg is outstretched, reward the cat.
 Do this several times.
 Then, slowly increase the amount of time the cat must keep their leg outstretched before they can receive the reward.

 Table 1: Cooperative care training table.
 Each skill can be adapted to the individual cat’s preference and comfort level.